Hamilton College (Kentucky): History

 Under Crossfield's leadership, Transylvania continued to gather up new faculty and students through assimilation with struggling private schools around the state, including Bourbon Female College in Paris, Kentucky.

 The school closed in 1932, during the Great Depression, when the number of students declined.

 Campus

 The main building was used as a women's dormitory for students at Transylvania until it was demolished in 1962.

 The only remaining building from Hamilton College is the Graham Cottage Alumni House, the alumni reception center on the Transylvania campus.
 Built in 1863 for James M. Hocker, it was acquired by the college in 1869 as a residence for Robert Graham, its first president.

 Student life

-The college had a chapter of Sigma Iota Chi sorority from the 1920s until the college closed.
+The college had a chapter of Sigma Iota Chi and Sigma Sigma Omicron sororities from the 1920s until the college closed.

 Notable people

 Some presidents of Hamilton College were: